-The more I read of St. John Chrysostom's writings the more I am in awe of his depth of insight.
+The more I read of St. John Chrysostom's writings the more I am in awe of his insights.
 What grace was given to him!
 What breadth of understanding!

 However, using the tools of kinship analysis developed by E.L.
-Schusky in his Manual for Kinship Analysis, I’ve shown that the genealogical information in Genesis 4 and 5 represents an intact, non-telescopic list of historical persons, and two distinct lines of descent.
-These are lines of Horite ruler-priests and I have identified the characteristics of their kinship pattern.
+Schusky in his Manual for Kinship Analysis, it is possible to show that the king lists in Genesis 4 and 5 represent two distinct lines of descent and that these ruling lines intermarried.

-This information matters because it affects the way we understand or interpret the Bible.
+This information influences the way we interpret the Bible.
 It points us to God's love for us sinners, an undeserved love.
 It is part of a larger pattern that is seen throughout the Bible.
 For one thing, this overturns the idea that Cain's line died out.
-It also indicates that God never abandoned the descendants of Cain, contrary to the ignorant and racist notion that the black men Cain and Ham were cursed by God.
+It also indicates that God never abandoned Cain and his descendants.

-In reality the Genesis genealogies do indicate that all of teh ruelr-priests listed in Genesis were of Nilotic origin or Kushite ethnicity.
-Further, though one line is chosen as the principal line to move the biblical narative forwad, the other line is blessed as well.
+The Genesis king lists indicate that the ruler-priests listed in Genesis were of Nilotic origin or Kushite ethnicity.
+Further, though one line is chosen as the principal line to move the biblical narrative forward, the other line is blessed as well.
 This theme occurs between brothers all the way through the Bible.
-Abraham was chosen over his older brother Na-hor, but both lines were blessed.
+Abraham was chosen over his older brother Nahor, but both lines were blessed.
 David was chosen over his older brothers, but all of Jesse's house was blessed.
 Moses was chosen over his older brothers Aaron and Korah, but even Korah's rebellion against Moses' authority does not lead to his being cut off from the land of the living (Numbers 26:11).
 When we assume that Lamech's line was destroyed by God we impose something on the text that the text does not support.
 It is a message contrary to the message God is communicating to us.